 The huge range of paint companies out there makes your choice quite daunting.
 I am a fan of Farrow & Ball paint which creates a flat finish rather than an eggshell or satin finish.
 However, you need to remember that your wall imperfections are more evident the more reflective the paint finish which is another reason why Farrow & Ball paint works so well.

 Farrow & Ball 'Cornforth White' for this room which is considered an easy grey — neither too cool nor too warm for this very light and sunny room.

-North-facing kitchen/diner and in the hall
+North and west-facing kitchen/diner and in the hall